ivasmoljko/PhotoMath/README.md

 Detailed explanations are written in notebook.
 Only thing I want to mention is that I added few methods at the end (beacuse of task requirements).
 It is actually only copied code from above.

 *FLASK*:
 Since I used Google Colab (beacuse of free GPU) I tried to find a way to link Colab to NGROK.
 However, I did not find a way to do it, unless using Google Drive.
+I gave up on that idea, and tried to do everything in Python so I could use Flask way easier.
+But, it took way much time than in Colab (where it takes 16s for each epoch; unless first which takes 31s, so for 200 epochs it takes around an hour).